-Contract funds may be used to support costs incurred during the funding period.
+Contract funds may be used to support cost incurred during the funding period.
 In the case of local health departments, this period is the same as the State fiscal year and the period covered by the Consolidated Agreement, July 1 through June 30.
-Unobligated, unexpended funds will be carried forward to the 2021/2022 State fiscal year.
+Unobligated, unexpended funds may not be carried forward.
 Settle-up and final expenditure submission should occur within forty-five days of the end of the contract period, i.e., June 30.
 (Consolidated Agreement)